moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 An example of how to do this can be found in [this MR][15].

-The convention will search for a user with a direct project membership that has a username matching the pattern of `<project-name>-ci_user`.
-If a user can be found that matches this pattern then this user will be used as the security principal for the generation of the `CI_JOB_TOKEN`.
+The convention for searching for a user is the following:

+1. The user must be a direct member of the project
+1. The username must match the pattern of `<project-name>-ci_user`.

+When a user is found matching this pattern then that user will be used as the security principal for the generation of the [`CI_JOB_TOKEN`][1].

 Example: